evanj/csearch/README.md

 # codesearch fork

-I've forked codesearch into this repository only to be able to read the file names from the index file.
+I've forked codesearch into `github.com/evanj/codesearch` to be able to read the file names from the index file.
 This is a bit of overkill but it works.
+To get it, I've used `govendor fetch github.com/google/codesearch/^::github.com/evanj/codesearch` to set up the vendor path correctly.
+This means the fork maintains the original import paths for easy merging.